 The Spire Series

-2025/2026 Season
+2026/2027 Season

-We are committeed to building community through the presentation of extraordinary performances in one of Baltimore's most beautiful sacred spaces - the sanctuary of First & Franklin.
+We are committed to building community through the presentation of extraordinary performances in one of Baltimore's most beautiful sacred spaces - the sanctuary of First & Franklin.
 The series features local, national, and international musicians and includes both free and ticketed concerts.

 Please consider becoming a donor by clicking the button below.